DevelopersBreach/kotlin-dictionary-multiplatform/README.md

 - [ ] Implement section-wise scroll behavior on the `Detail Screen` for better navigation.
 - [ ] Add inline code formatting support for syntax display on the `Detail Screen`.
 - [ ] Replace the search icon on the `Topic Card` to improve visual consistency.
+- [ ] Implement caching on the `Detail Screen` to store previously viewed topic data.
+- [ ] Switch AI integration from OpenAI to Gemini.
+- [ ] Refactor network layer for cleaner architecture.